Your Amputation Surgery

 After the surgery

-When you wake up, you’ll be on pain medication to help keep you comfortable.
-It will likely be given along with fluids through an IV line that’s placed in a vein.
-Later, you’ll be switched to oral pain medications as needed.
+When you wake up, you’ll be on pain medicine to help keep you comfortable.
+It will likely be given along with fluids through an IV (intravenous) line that’s placed in a vein.
+Later, you’ll be switched to oral pain medicines as needed.
 You’ll have a splint or some other form of pressure dressing on your residual limb.
 This helps control swelling and aid healing.
-You may be started on medicine to prevent blood clots depending on your surgery.
+You may be started on blood thinner medicine to prevent blood clots depending on your surgery.
 You will receive antibiotics just before surgery.
 These may continue after surgery, as well.
 You may have a urinary catheter for a short time.

 Recovering in the hospital

-You’ll be ready to go home when your pain is controlled by oral medications.
+You’ll be ready to go home when your pain is controlled by oral medicines.
 You’ll also need to be able to move safely between surfaces.
 If you’re having trouble with these tasks, you may need further help.
-This may mean going to a nursing center or a rehabilitation unit, if your amputation was on the lower limb, If your surgery was on a lower limb, you’ll likely go home in a wheelchair.
-It may have an amputee board (a special platform) to support your residual limb.
+This may mean going to a nursing center or a rehabilitation unit, if your amputation was on the lower limb.
+If your surgery was on a lower limb, you’ll likely go home in a wheelchair.
+It may have an a special platform called an amputee board to support your residual limb.
+You may need to arrange for help at home.

 At home, you’ll need to keep doing the exercises you were taught in the hospital.
 This will help prepare your residual limb to be fitted for a prosthesis (artificial limb).
 At all times, take care to move around safely to avoid falls.
 Falling can reopen your wound.
 Use your wheelchair, walker, or crutches at all times, if you received them.